Authentic Muffaletta Sandwich with Homemade Olive Salad

 Layer on the meats and cheese.

-Layer the meats starting with the mortadella, placing half of it on the bottom and the other half on the top side of the loaf.
-Then repeat with the coppa, and salami, placing the mild salami on one side and the hot salami on the other.
-Lastly, layer the cheese on one side.
+Start with the mortadella, placing half on the bottom half of the loaf and half on the top.
+Repeat with the coppa and salami, keeping the mild salami on one side and the hot salami on the other.
+Finally, layer the provolone on one side of the sandwich.

 Step 5